Jeb Stuart Magruder: Business career and politics

-Joins White House staff
+White House staff

 Magruder was appointed to the White House staff in 1969, as special assistant to the president, and moved with his family to Washington, D.C.
-He worked for Nixon operatives H.R.
-Haldeman and Herbert G. Klein, communications director for the Executive Branch.
-Magruder's formal title was deputy director of White House Communications.
+Magruder was recruited to the White House staff by Chief of Staff H.R.
+Haldeman, who gave Magruder the task of helping "organize a more effective White House public relations program."
+In 1970, he moved to the Office of Communications, serving as deputy director under Communications Director Herbert G. Klein.

+In that role, Magruder authored an October 17, 1969, memorandum to Haldeman entitled "The Shotgun versus the Rifle" which suggested that the Nixon administration take systematic action against media outlets perceived as unfavorable rather than complain to individual editors and reporters after stories that annoyed the president and his deputies: "I suggested that we might begin an unofficial monitoring system of the media through the FCC to see if unfair coverage could be documented; we might have the Justice Department's antitrust division look into possible violations among various news empires; we might have the IRS investigate the networks and newspapers most hostile to us; we might play favorites with the media, as I noted, the Kennedy Administration had; finally, we might have the Republican National Committee set up a major letter-writing program."
+Magruder later cast the memo as an attempt to dissuade Haldeman from pressing the White House communications staff to continually hector the press for perceived unfair coverage.

 Committee to Re-elect the President

-Magruder served in the White House until the spring of 1971, when he left to manage the Committee for the Re-Election of the President (CRP, also known as CREEP), first as director.
-By early 1972 in the election year, Attorney General John N. Mitchell took over as director of CREEP and Magruder acted as his deputy.
-As Mitchell became preoccupied with a scandal involving the ITT Corporation and by his efforts to restrain his outspoken wife Martha, Magruder took on more of the management of the CREEP.
+Magruder served in the White House until the spring of 1971, when he left to manage the Committee for the Re-Election of the President (CRP, also known as CREEP by Nixon's opponents), first as director.
+By early 1972 in the election year, Attorney General John N. Mitchell took over as director of CRP and Magruder acted as his deputy.
+As Mitchell became preoccupied with a scandal involving the ITT Corporation and by his efforts to restrain his outspoken wife Martha, Magruder took on more of the management of the CRP.

 The 1972 campaign to re-elect the President won 49 of 50 states.
 Nixon lost only Massachusetts and the District of Columbia to Democrat George McGovern.
 The final tally of Nixon's victory was 520 to 17 electoral votes, the second largest Electoral College (United States) margin in history up until then, after Franklin D. Roosevelt's 1936 victory over Alf Landon, (523 to 8).

 Manages 1973 Inaugural

-Magruder worked as inaugural director from October 1972 to arrange Richard Nixon's United States presidential inauguration ceremony and celebration in January 1973.
+Magruder worked as inaugural director from October 1972 to arrange Nixon's United States presidential inauguration ceremony and celebration in January 1973.
 In March 1973, he began a job as director of policy planning with the United States Department of Commerce.
 He resigned soon afterward, as the Watergate scandal began to heat up and become scrutinized again by media following James McCord's disclosures of perjury during the original Watergate trial of the five burglars; the former Watergate burglar wrote about this to the Washington Star.